High-Priority Expected Waiting Times in the Delayed Accumulating Priority Queue with Applications to Health Care KPIs: Impact of delay level on expected waiting times

 The utility in computing this result for the M/D/1 is that it allows the effect of the service time variation on \highname{} waiting times to be isolated.
-We may then approximate the average waiting time for a service distribution with the same mean but a variance falling below that of Exponential service by simple interpolation between the M/D/1 and the M/M/1.
+We may then approximate the average waiting time for a service distribution with the same mean but smaller variance than exponential service by simple interpolation between the M/D/1 and the M/M/1.